phaustin/quantecon-example/book/docs/functions.md

 This will become clearer as you see more examples.

-Let\'s start by discussing how it\'s done.
+Let's start by discussing how it's done.

 ### Syntax

-Here\'s a very simple Python function, that implements the mathematical function $f(x) = 2 x + 1$
+Here's a very simple Python function, that implements the mathematical function $f(x) = 2 x + 1$

 ```{code-cell} ipython3